Enterprise Architecture Benefits

 4. IT Cost and Complexity Reduction

-In organizations many things happen where not everyone is constantly busy with thinking: how necessary is this what we do concerning the strategy?
-When working with EA, every project that is not related to or necessary because of strategy gets the advice to be stopped.
+In organizations, many things happen where not everyone is constantly busy thinking: how necessary is this what we do concerning the strategy?
+When working with EA, every project unrelated to or necessary because of strategy gets the advice to be stopped.

-Also every process, service, system, or construction that is not adding value to the business model or strategy, is advised to be stopped.
-This reduces complexity significantly and with that increases stability and overall quality.
+Also, every process, service, system, or construction that does not add value to the business model or strategy should be stopped.
+This reduces complexity significantly and, with that, increases stability and overall quality.

-Having more overviews and insights into dependencies and interrelationships makes sure you will reduce costs.
+Having more overviews and insights into dependencies and interrelationships ensures you will reduce costs.

 Read more about IT Cost reduction using Dragon1 for EA.